 Where an exemption from registration under the 1933 Act is unavailable, or where an institutional market is limited, a Portfolio may, in certain circumstances, be permitted to require the issuer of restricted securities held by the Portfolio to file a registration statement to register the resale of such securities under the 1933 Act.
 In such case, a Portfolio will typically be obligated to pay all or part of the registration expenses, and a considerable period may elapse between the decision to sell and the time the Portfolio may be permitted to resell a security under an effective registration statement.
 If, during such a period, adverse market conditions were to develop, or the value of the security were to decline, the Portfolio might obtain a less favorable price than prevailed when it decided to sell.
-Restricted securities for which no market exists are priced in accordance with the Trust's fair valuation procedures.
+Restricted securities for which no market exists are priced in accordance with the Investment Adviser's fair valuation procedures, as the Trust's valuation designee.